Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Matrix/README.md

-# Matrix
+# Zora.Matrix

 Provides basic numerical matrix helper routines.

+Application domains:
+* Table-like data manipulation.
-Not targeted for linear algebra, but more for table-like data manipulation.
+* Not targeted for linear algebra at the moment, but will consider.

 ## Changelog